alantech/iasql/rfcs/000 - RFC Template.md

 Reviewers should *not* complain about a lack of detail in the alternative descriptions especially if that is their own preferred solution -- they should attempt to positively describe the solution and bring their own arguments and proof for it.

+## Expected Semver Impact

+A brief description of the expected impact on the Semantic versioning.

+Would this be considered a patch (no user-facing changes, but internal architectural changes.
+Bug fixes, new modules)?

+Would this be considered a minor update (new functionality with zero impact on existing functionality.
+API changes, new iasql functions?)?

+Would this be considered a major update (breaking the behavior of existing code)?

+RFCs that are a major update are more likely to be rejected or modified to become a minor or patch update, if possible.
+If not possible, major version RFCs are likely to be delayed and batched together with other major version RFC updates.

 ## Affected Components

 A brief listing of what part(s) of the engine will be impacted should be written here.